DCMiner/embedding-composites/README.rst

 Embedding Composites
 ====================

-This exercise contains four small programs which illustrate the use of embedding, and embedding composites, in Ocean and on the D-Wave QPU.
+This exercise contains seven small programs which illustrate the use of embedding, and embedding composites, in Ocean and on the D-Wave QPUs.

 Exercise 1
 ----------